 There are a few exceptions to the general recommendation to let sleeping lipomas lie.
 A fatty tumor is deserving of more attention in the following situations:

-1. A lipoma is steadily growing in an area where it could ultimately interfere with mobility.
+1. The location of a lipoma may interfere with mobility.
+If a lipoma is steadily growing in an area where it could ultimately cause problems with a dog's mobility, it might be best to remove it before too large.
 The armpit is the classic spot where this happens.
 The emphasis here is on the phrase, “steadily growing.”
 Even in one of these critical areas there is no reason to surgically remove a lipoma that remains quiescent with no discernible growth.

 2. Sudden growth and/or change in appearance of a fatty tumor (or any mass for that matter) warrant reassessment by a veterinarian to determine the best course of action.

 3. Infiltrative liposarcoma vs lipoma.
 Every once in a great while, a fatty tumor turns out to be an infiltrative liposarcoma rather than a lipoma.
 These are the malignant black sheep of the fatty tumor family.
 Your veterinarian will be suspicious of an infiltrative liposarcoma if the fine needle aspirate cytology reveals fat cells, yet the tumor feels fixed to underlying tissues.
 (Lipomas are normally freely moveable.)
 Liposarcomas should be aggressively surgically removed and/or treated with radiation therapy.